kwesiamoa/kwesiamoa/README.md

 ### Hello There, My name is Kwesi 👋
 📫 How to reach me: ... usually via email <br>
 ⚡ Fun fact: ...
-I am learning about ways to recycle and to re-purpose plastic waste responsibly 😄 Pronouns: ...
+I am learning about ways to recycle and to re-purpose plastic waste responsibly <br>
+😄 Pronouns: ...
 He/His

 <!--